Search & Surrender: The Help and Hindrance of Journaling through Stress

 I’m not sure how I decided on three weeks.
 I recall stumbling upon the headlines of an article at some point around this time, urging people to break a habit in three weeks–I don’t know if this was before or after I assigned that number to myself, and I didn’t read the article.
 I’ve since learned that the three weeks interval is a controversy between “self-help gurus” and psychologists–see Julia Leyton’s article, “Is it true that if you do anything for three weeks it will become a habit?”.
 Nonetheless, I marked “Week One” in my journal.

-My coping skills, in general, rely on journaling, tea, and chocolate.
 All week I vented my frustrations onto my journaling pages (if you’ve read my post “Steampunk Journaling” you know I put a lot of thought into journaling), but I added a new element to my system and, at the end of the week, I wrote a caption summarizing the themes that appeared during that week.